Damask Template

 On the right wall, I have a pegboard with hats.
 I know there is a tag on the summery wide-brim hat there, but it was on sale recently and I will have something fun to wear in a few months!

-Under the hats, I have a scarf organizer that I bought from IKEA yet again.
+Under the hats, I have a scarf organizer (like this one) that I bought from IKEA yet again.
 I organized it by thickness with the lighter scarves on top.
 Nearly all of the scarves on the bottom two rows were knitted or crocheted by me!

 On top of the whole shebang are my less worn shoes, meaning special occasion heels, rain boots, hiking boots, etc. My larger winter boots are towards the back as well.